michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 25. And when he cometh he findeth it swept and ornamented.

-26. Then he goeth, taketh seven other spirits who are more wicked than himself, and they enter and dwell there, and the last of that man is worseWalton and Le Jay's Polyglotts, as well as the Paris minor and Vienna editions, read, bisho yathir, "far worse." than his first.
+26. Then he goeth, taketh seven other spirits who are more wicked than himself, and they enter and dwell there, and the last of that man is worse

 27. AND while he spake these words, a certain woman lifted up her voice from the crowd, and said to him, Blessed is the womb that bare thee, and the breasts which thou hast sucked!